 The Lord’s Delight 1 Sam 15: 22 CLICK TITLE FOR AUDIO

-If we can see from the scriptures in what the Lord delights, then we can do those things with the certainty that he will be pleased.
-In what does the Lord delight?
+If we can see from the scriptures the Lord’s delight, then we can do those things with the certainty that he will be pleased.
+What are the things that are the Lord’s delight?
 The Lord delights in:

 Obedience – 1 Sam 15:22 – Samuel instructed Saul to kill all the Amalekites and to kill all their cattle.
 Instead, he killed most of the Amalekites and most of their animals.
 He spared King Agag and he spared the best of the sheep and oxen, telling Samuel that those animals were to sacrifice to the Lord.
 In his mind, Saul believed that he had obeyed the Lord.
 He hadn’t.

 The nature of man is to do what he wants to do while doing just enough of what he thinks God wants him to do.
 He thinks God should be pleased with his “sacrifice.”
 For instance, men do as they please all week and then go to church on Sunday.
 They go through their once a week ritual, and leave feeling good that they have done enough “sacrifice” to please God.
 They’re just like Saul, who disobeyed God and thought he could buy God off with a burnt offering.
 David found out that God wasn’t impressed with burnt offerings [Ps 51:16-17].
 God delights in a broken and a contrite heart that obeys him.

 If you want the Lord to delight in you, obey him.
 Obedience is the Lord’s delight.
 Be very careful to keep from disobeying God because of the pressure you feel from others.